ignite/cli/docs/6 Protocol Buffer Files/1 Overview.md

 Inside the `proto` directory, a directory for each custom module contains `query.proto`, `tx.proto`, `genesis.proto`, and other files.

-`starport serve` automatically generates Go code from proto files on every file change.
+The `starport serve` command automatically generates Go code from proto files on every file change.

-Third-party proto files, including those of Cosmos SDK and Tendermint are bundled with Starport.
-You can import them in your custom proto files like so:
+Third-party proto files, including those of Cosmos SDK and Tendermint, are bundled with Starport.
+To import third-party proto files in your custom proto files:

 ```proto
 import "cosmos/base/query/v1beta1/pagination.proto";